INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data

-For both algorithms we use the Kullback-Leibler divergence (KLD) as a stopping criterion, proposing three different ways for calculating it in the INLA-SPDE framework.
-As a result, the number of iterations is not a tuning parameter, as it is in \cite{MacBride_2025_CarForest}, but is instead determined by an empirical measure of how much the posterior distribution changes between iterations.
+For both INLA-RF algorithms we use the Kullback-Leibler divergence (KLD) as a stopping criterion.
+This means that the number of iterations of the iterative two-stage scheme is not a tuning parameter but is instead determined by an empirical measure of how much the posterior distribution changes between iterations.
 This approach can improve computational efficiency, by avoiding unnecessary iterations, and reduce the risk of overfitting.

-We evaluate the predictive performance of our algorithms through two simulation studies, using as a benchmark a base INLA-SPDE model without hybridization.
-The results suggest that the INLA-RF algorithms provide improved predictive performance, especially in the presence of temporal discontinuities or non-linear relationships between covariates and the response.
+We evaluate the predictive performance of the INLA-RF algorithms through two simulation studies and a real case study, using as benchmark non-hybrid models (i.e., an LGM fitted with INLA-SPDE and a standard RF).
+The results suggest that the INLA-RF algorithms can improve predictive performance, especially in the presence of temporal discontinuities or non-linear relationships between covariates and the response.

 The paper is structured as follows.
 In Section~\ref{sec:PSTmodeling} we introduce the spatio-temporal framework we work in.
-The INLA-SPDE approach and the RF algorithm are described in Section~\ref{sec:inlaspde} and \ref{sec:RF}, respectively.
-The core of the paper is presented in Section~\ref{sec:INLA-RFalgos}, where our two novel INLA-RF algorithms are detailed and illustrated using pseudo-code.
-Two simulation studies are discussed in Section~\ref{sec:simulationstudy}, while Section~\ref{sec:discussion} concludes the paper with a discussion and final remarks.
-In \ref{AppendixA:CV} we provide the results of the structured $k$-fold Cross-Validation (CV) analysis - using spatio-temporal CV blocks - conducted for the first simulation study.
+Section~\ref{sec:backaground} provides the essential background and notation for INLA-SPDE and RF, limited to the elements required to follow our proposal; additional details are deferred to \ref{sec:reviewmodels} for the readers who are not familiar with these methods.
+Section~\ref{sec:INLA-RFalgos} presents the core contribution of the paper, namely the two novel INLA-RF algorithms (INLA-RF1 and INLA-RF2), together with their pseudo-code and implementation details.
+The empirical evaluation includes two simulation studies and a real case study with air pollution data, discussed in Section~\ref{sec:simulationstudy} and \ref{sec:realcasestudy}, respectively.
+Section~\ref{sec:discussion} concludes the paper with a discussion and final remarks.
+Supplementary material is provided in the appendices: \ref{AppendixB:metrics} presents the predictive performance metrics and the KLD-based stopping criterion, \ref{Sec:simulations_details} reports details about the simulation case studies, while \ref{Sec:realcase_details} contains supplementary results regarding the real case study.